Christiane Robbins

-Christiane Robbins is an American director, media artist, and scholar recognized for her cross-disciplinary work in digital media, architectural imaging, experimental video, design, and algorithmic aesthetics.
-She is a founding principal of Metropolitan Architectural Practice (MAP) and directs its research division, MAP Studio, where she explores the intersections of media, technology, and spatial design.
-Her work critically examines machine vision, artificial intelligence, forensic research, and algorithmic aesthetics, focusing on the impact of emerging technologies of neo-sentience, urbanism, architecture, and cultural production.
+Christiane Robbins is an American director, media artist, and scholar recognized for her post-disciplinary work in digital media, imaging, experimental video, design, and algorithmic aesthetics.
+She is a founding principal of Metropolitan Architectural Practice (MAP) and directs its research division, MAP Studio.
+She has long explored the intersections of media, technology, and spatial design.
+Using various forms of analytic research, her practice often probes the cultural substrates of algorithmic imaging, aesthetics, and artificial intelligence - focusing on the impact of emerging technologies such as virtual architectures and neo-ecologoes within our built environments.

 Early life and education

-Born in New Jersey in the mid-late 20th century and moving progressively westward, Robbins earned her Master of Fine Arts (MFA) from the California Institute of the Arts (CalArts) in 1989 and a Bachelor of Science (BS) in 20th-Century Art and Art History, specializing in New Genres, from the University of Wisconsin.
-She also pursued postgraduate studies at Harvard University.
+Born in New Jersey in the ambient era of signal-to-noise and moving progressively westward to the land of "stacked" legacies - California.
+Robbins earned her Master of Fine Arts (MFA) from the California Institute of the Arts (CalArts) in 1989 and a Bachelor of Science (BS) in 20th-Century Art and Art History, specializing in New Genres, from the University of Wisconsin.
+She also engaged in postgraduate studies at Harvard University's Museum Management Institute (MMI).

 Academic career

 Robbins has held several academic positions, including: Professor at the University of Southern California (USC) where she directed the Matrix Program for Digital Inter-Media Arts.
 As Fellow at Stanford University she conducted research in digital media and intermedia arts.
 As Invited Member of USC's Norman Lear Center she contributed to interdisciplinary studies in media and society.
 Robbins has also served as Visiting Faculty at Mills College, San Francisco State University, and University of California, Berkeley.